- 1 cup butter (no substitutes), softened

 - 2 cups (12 ounces) semisweet chocolate chips, melted

-- In a large bowl, cream butter and sugar until light and fluffy.
+- In a mixing bowl, cream butter and sugar.
 Beat in egg yolks and extracts.
-Combine the flour, salt, baking powder and baking soda; gradually add to creamed mixture and mix well.
+Combine the flour, salt, baking powder and baking soda; gradually add to creamed mixture.
 Divide dough in half.
 Stir green food coloring, milk and nuts into one portion; mix well.
 Add red food coloring and jam to the other half.

-- Between two pieces of waxed paper, shape each portion into an 8-in. x 6-in. rectangle.
+- Shape each portion between two pieces of waxed paper into an 8-in. x 6-in. rectangle.
 Cut in half lengthwise.
 Place one green rectangle on a piece of plastic wrap.
-Top with one pink rectangle; press together lightly.
-Repeat, forming a second stack.
+Top with pink rectangle; press together lightly.
+Repeat.
 Wrap each in plastic wrap and refrigerate overnight.

-- Remove one stack from the refrigerator at a time.
-Unwrap dough; cut in half lengthwise.
-Return one portion to the refrigerator.
-Cut remaining portion into 1/8-in. slices.
+- Unwrap the dough and cut in half lengthwise.
+Return one of the rectangles to the refrigerator.
+Cut the remaining rectangle into 1/8-in. slices.
 Place 1 in. apart on ungreased baking sheets.
 Bake at 375° for 7-9 minutes or until set.
 Remove to wire racks to cool.
 Repeat with the remaining dough.

 - Drizzle cooled cookies with melted chocolate.
-Sprinkle with additional pistachios if desired.
+Sprinkle with additional pistachios.
 Yield: 6-1/2 dozen.